Bealby/Milestone-Project-2/README.md

 Below are a list of features I feel would be beneficial to add to the Website at a later date when more data/ information can be provided:

-**More Locations and Info Windows:**
+**More Locations with Info Windows:**

-**The full Length journal:** Add a feature to enable tabulation of data from potential clients, as well as statistics of people viewing her site and what they look at.

-**More phtoos**: An important feature to implement when they become available are showreels and voicereels, which will be a crucial feature in promoting Lisa Fairfield.

-**Side Stories:** A search funciton where you can speculatively look for performances in which Lisa Fairfield took part.
+Jack Fairfield has many further stories from his journal which could increase the Map experience further still.
+This would further increase the intereactive experience.

+**The full Length journal:**
+Jack Fairfield's journal could be added to the Website in it's entirety with in a separate Web Page, that could have a sub directory for each chapter.

+**More photos**:
+Further photos coudl be added to include family trees and friends and partners stories

-**Contact Form:** A page for punters to book tickets directly for shows;
+**Contact Form:** A page for people to get in contact if they have any related stories or infomration to provide.

-negating any booking fees.
+Support

 https://developers.google.com/maps/documentation/javascript/marker-clustering
 https://developers.google.com/maps/documentation/javascript/custom-markers